NilsBerni/democritus/README.md

 Democritus, therefore, was skeptical of our ability to know anything with certainty.
 Neural networks can help us to understand these interactions and make predictions about future atomic interactions on a higher level.
 With our imperfect understanding of atomic interactions, we can use predictive process monitoring to understand and predict probabilistic human process interactions on a higher level.

-All experiments in the paper can be reproduced using the files in the App directory in the project.

 ## Functionalities